CTSRD-CHERI/SIMTight/README.md

 # SIMTight

-SIMTight is an FPGA-optimised implementation of the _Single Instruction Multiple Threads (SIMT)_ model popularised by NVIDIA GPUs,
+SIMTight is a fully synthesisable GPGPU implementing the _Single Instruction Multiple Threads (SIMT)_ model popularised by NVIDIA GPUs,
 featuring: